koyuch/RelayAttenuator/README.md

 	Make sure lircd is running & just execute the server program

-	$ r_attenu
+	$ r_attenu -d

-	To execute the server on bootup, add "r_attenu > /dev/null 2>&1 " in /etc/rc.local
+	To execute the server on bootup, add "r_attenu -d > /dev/null 2>&1 " in /etc/rc.local